Agoric/documentation/main/guides/orchestration/index.md

 <img src="./assets/chains.png" width="100%" />
 <br/>

-**From a user's perspective**, your contract or dapp can coordinate actions across multiple chains without burdening the user to jump through multiple UIs or signing steps.
+**From a developer's perspective**, your contract or dapp can coordinate actions across multiple chains without burdening the user to jump through multiple UIs or signing steps.
 The Orchestration API _handles the complexity behind the scenes_.
 This empowers smart contracts to, for example,